user18130814200115-2/groff-we-macros/README.md

 ## Installation
 Download both `we.tmac` and `refer-we.tmac` and install them to a groff accessible macro path such as `/usr/share/groff/current/tmac`.
 The call groff with the `-mwe` option.

+## Credit
+Credit goes to to the University of California at Berkeley, Eric P. Allman and James Clark for making the original groff-me macros.